imranpollob/pomodoro-timer/README.md

 # Pomodoro Timer
+A simple pomodoro timer featuring useful functionalities.

+### Features
+- Simplest interface
-A simple pomodoro timer that always stays on top of all windows.
-It includes basic transparency settings.
+- Always stays on top of all windows
+- Resizable
+- Changable pomodoro time

-Transperancy settings will be applied on window unfocus.
+- Includes basic transparency settings, applies on window unfocus.
+- Font size can be modified

 ### Dependency
 Python should be pre installed.